ef15c/oberon_stm32f4/README.md

 Portage of Oberon system to stm32f429i-disco board<br><br>
 <b>Version 8 released!</b><br>

 This is the second release of the MSP430 toolchain.
-50 Texas code examples were ported to Oberon.
+50 code examples were ported to Oberon.
 See sources/omsp/examples/msp430g2553.

 ![OberonMSP430compiler](https://github.com/user-attachments/assets/6926baf1-dc6c-406c-8f0f-f2973136a3e1)